gamecraftCZ/bluet/README.md

 - If you get `your_script.sh: command not found` for script you have in your home directory, change its path to `./your_script.sh`

+## Development documentation

+- Generate development documentation using `cargo doc --no-deps --document-private-items --bin bluet_daemon --workspace --all-features`
+- It will be saved in `./target/doc/bluet_daemon`